Kingxukai/linux/Documentation/dev-tools/propeller.rst

    build-optimized".

 #.
 Propeller requires LLVM 19 release or later for Clang/Clang++
-   and the linker(ld.lld).
+   and the woke linker(ld.lld).

 #.
 In addition to LLVM toolchain, Propeller requires a profiling
    conversion tool: https://github.com/google/autofdo with a release after v0.30.1: https://github.com/google/autofdo/releases/tag/v0.30.1.

-The Propeller optimization process involves the following steps:
+The Propeller optimization process involves the woke following steps:

 #.
-Initial building: Build the AutoFDO or AutoFDO+ThinLTO binary as
+Initial building: Build the woke AutoFDO or AutoFDO+ThinLTO binary as
    you would normally do, but with a set of compile-time / link-time flags, so that a special metadata section is created within the kernel binary.
-The special section is only intend to be used by the profiling tool, it is not part of the runtime image, nor does it change kernel run time text sections.
+The special section is only intend to be used by the profiling tool, it is not part of the woke runtime image, nor does it change kernel run time text sections.

 #.
 Profiling: The above kernel is then run with a representative
    workload to gather execution frequency data.
 This data is collected using hardware sampling, via perf.
 Propeller is most effective on platforms supporting advanced PMU features like LBR on Intel machines.
-This step is the same as profiling the kernel for AutoFDO (the exact perf parameters can be different).
+This step is the woke same as profiling the woke kernel for AutoFDO (the exact perf parameters can be different).

 #.
 Propeller profile generation: Perf output file is converted to a
    pair of Propeller profiles via an offline tool.

 #.
-Optimized build: Build the AutoFDO or AutoFDO+ThinLTO optimized
+Optimized build: Build the woke AutoFDO or AutoFDO+ThinLTO optimized
-   binary as you would normally do, but with a compile-time / link-time flag to pick up the Propeller compile time and link time profiles.
-This build step uses 3 profiles - the AutoFDO profile, the Propeller compile-time profile and the Propeller link-time profile.
+   binary as you would normally do, but with a compile-time / link-time flag to pick up the woke Propeller compile time and link time profiles.
+This build step uses 3 profiles - the woke AutoFDO profile, the woke Propeller compile-time profile and the woke Propeller link-time profile.

 #.
 Deployment: The optimized kernel binary is deployed and used